google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/responsive.markdown

   </p>
 </video>

-In our site, we have had to create an extra breakpoint just for the table content.
-We have done this to isolate because we built for a mobile device first it is harder to undo applied styles, so we must section off the narrow viewport table CSS from the wide viewport css.
+In our site,
+we had to create an extra breakpoint just for the table content.
+When you build for a mobile device first, it is harder to undo applied styles, so we must section off the narrow viewport table CSS from the wide viewport css.
 This gives us a clear and consistent break.

 {% include_code _code/content-with-styles.html table-css css %}

 ## Wrapping up

-**CONGRATULATIONS.** By the time you read this you will have created your first simple product landing page that works across a large range of devices, form-factors, and screen sizes.
+**CONGRATULATIONS.** By the time you read this, you will have created your first simple product landing page that works across a large range of devices, form-factors, and screen sizes.